plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 *Photo: Mar 2023*

 - Acquired in January 2023 from Kimura Bonsai (Kashi no Ki-en Garden) in Castaic, CA.
-- Need to do more research on this tree, haven't found much solid information on their care.
-A club member suggested that I try to figure out what trees are closely related to it and try following guidelines for those.
+- Not a lot of solid information out there that I've been able to find about this tree as a bonsai.
 - **Styling notes:** Beautyberry at maturity is an irregular upright form with graceful arching branches, so I want to emulate that.
 Grows flowers and purple berries during the summer.
 - **Next repotting - Late Feb 2025 before growing season:** Prune and wire in early Spring.
-- **Current soil - Akadama mix:** This tree I'm not sure I will try and box train like the chinese elms so akadama is fine for now.
-I also really like how easy and visual it is to identify when the soil needs watering.
-One of the few pieces of information I've picked up about this tree is that apparently the roots thrive in a cool, moist substrate high in organic matter.
+- **Current soil - Akadama only:** Next repotting try akadama/pumice/lavarock mix, but one of the few pieces of information I've picked up about this tree is that apparently the roots "thrive in a cool, moist substrate high in organic matter" so I could also try a more organic soil.
 - **Sunlight - Shade/Partial:** Seems to prefer shade/partial shade.
 Developed leaf scorch in full sun during July, moved to shade and began growing berries and flowers again almost immediately.
 - **Growing season:**  Begins sprouting in early-mid March if I remember correctly.
 Need to take note of it more precisely next year.
 - **Dormant season:** I think it went dormant around October last year.
 Will have to note it more precisely this year.